-In order to serve our students and faculty during COVID-19, the UW Libraries are purchasing as many electronic resources as our funding allows, with preference given to resources with unlimited access when available.
+In order to serve our students and faculty during COVID-19, the UW Libraries are purchasing as many electronic resources as our funding allows, with preference given to resources with unlimited access when available for 100% online or offsite courses.
 However, we are unable to purchase everything due to licensing restrictions and cost.
 We encourage faculty to use our existing collections as much as possible.
 When it comes to previously-planned physical texts and course reserves materials, we are encouraging a motto of “first alternatives, then equivalents.”

 Finding and incorporating e-resources can be a complex process, and we are here to help you navigate the system to find what you need.
 Please reach out well in advance to allow for adequate time to identify materials that will be the best fit, and to help achieve your course objectives.